alvnavraii/MCPGithub/README.md

 ```bash
 ~/.config/Claude/claude_desktop_config.json
 ```

-2. Add the MCP server configuration in the `mcpServers` section:
+2. Add the MCP server configuration in the `mcpServers` section (only command and args are required):
 ```json
 {
   "mcpServers": {